tymyrddin/purple/source/docs/systems-architecture/the-role.md

 Understanding the political layer does not require the architect to become primarily a political operator.
-It requires them to understand whose endorsement is needed for a design decision to be treated as a decision rather than a suggestion, and to invest in obtaining that endorsement as part of the design process rather than after it.
+It requires them to understand whose endorsement is needed for a design decision to be treated as a decision rather than a suggestion, and to invest in obtaining that endorsement as part of the design process.

 ## Across the three layers